mscdex/node-imap/README.md

 ImapConnection Functions
 ------------------------

+**Note:** Message ID sets for message ID range arguments are not guaranteed to be contiguous.

 * **(constructor)**([Object]) - _ImapConnection_ - Creates and returns a new instance of ImapConnection using the specified configuration object.
 Valid properties of the passed in object are:
     * **username** - A String representing the username for authentication.
     * **password** - A String representing the password for authentication.